Baja Plastic Surgery & MedSpa

 What is breast reduction surgery?

 Also known as reduction mammoplasty, breast reduction surgery removes excess breast fat, glandular tissue and skin to achieve a breast size in proportion with your body and to alleviate the discomfort associated with overly large breasts.
-Very often, women usually with large, sagging or uneven breasts are dissatisfied with physical appearance.
+Very often, women usually with large, sagging or uneven breasts are dissatisfied with their physical appearance.
 Some experience pain or discomfort from the sheer weight of their breasts and the pressure of brassiere straps on their shoulder.

-A Breast reduction is usually performed in a hospital or an outpatient surgical setting under general anesthesia one of the techniques most frequently used is called a brassiere pattern skin reduction.
+Breast reduction is usually performed in a hospital or an outpatient surgical setting under general anesthesia one of the techniques most frequently used is called a brassiere pattern skin reduction.
 This technique involves both vertical and horizontal incisions made around the nipple area.

 Is it right for me?